zhaobaohua/gitskills/readme.txt

-terry create a new branch is quick AND simple.
+terry zhao create a new branch is quick AND simple.